 This section provides descriptive statistics of Pell Grant recipients (numbers and characteristics) and the institutions that they attend.
-The data may inform discussion regarding the extent to which the program achieves the policy goal of improving access to higher education for financially needy individuals.
+The data may inform discussion regarding the extent to which the program achieves the policy goal of improving access to higher education for individuals with limited financial resources.